lemon3/birthdaypicker/README.md

   // to arrange the select-boxes
   // y: year, m: month, d: day
   // so ymd means:  year | month | day
+  // ordering is only available, if select boxes are not present in the DOM
   // available: 'ymd', 'ydm', 'myd', 'mdy', 'dmy', 'dym'
   // default: 'ymd'
   arrange: 'ymd',

+  // specify a custom select-box for the year
+  // must be inside the main element
+  // all valid query-strings allowed
+  // default: null
+  // example: '#my-year-select'
+  yearEl: null,

+  // specify a custom select-box for the month
+  // must be inside the main element
+  // all valid query-strings allowed
+  // default: null
+  // example: '#my-month-select'
+  monthEl: null,

+  // specify a custom select-box for the day
+  // must be inside the main element
+  // all valid query-strings allowed
+  // default: null
+  // example: '#my-day-select'
+  dayEl: null,
 };
 ```
 ### methods